Decentralidia/Rebuttal/Readme.md

 ### Pros and Cons

-Thanks for providing a comprehensive evaluation from different perspectives for this paper.
+Thanks for providing a comprehensive evaluation with pros and cons from different perspectives for this paper.

 About nature of the Tweets and dataset gathering, as mentioned in the first paragraph of `Section 4.1`, we closely refine all tweets and rigorously measure the sense and naturality of the tweets through multiple levels of human feedback before adding them to the main experiment.